 Randall Vos says optimism is high in Iowa’s sheep industry.

 CHARLES CITY, Iowa — Museums dot many rural counties in America, but few can claim the connection to agriculture that this one does in Floyd County.

-Editor’s note: The following was written by Chad Hart, Iowa State University Extension economist, for the Iowa Farm Outlook March 2017 newsletter.
+Editor’s note: The following was written by Steven Johnson, Iowa State University Extension farm and ag business management field specialist, for the June 2017 Ag Decision Maker newsletter.

 WAVERLY, Iowa — From the farms and factories of eastern Iowa to the jungle of the Philippines during the second World War, Archie Barkhoff, 98, has lived a life full of adventure.

 The current gross vehicle weight (GVW) limit for federal interstate highways of 80,000 pounds on five axles was established in 1982, prior to the standardization of anti-lock brakes on Class-8 tractors.
 While significant progress has been made in vehicle safety…